 Environment & Sustainability

-Conditions 24, 26, 27, 28, 32, 33, 55, 56, 57, 63, 64, 66 have all been imposed to secure the sustainability credentials of the Order Scheme, and as such Officers in the Committee Report (CDXX), addresses the climate, energy and sustainability credentials of the development are set out between paragraphs 7.268 – 7.309 with identified support from the planning and environmental health officers.
+Conditions 26, 27, 28, 29, 30, 33, 34, 35, 37, 38, 43, 55, 56, 57, 58, 59, 65 and 66 (CDE.1) have all been imposed to secure the sustainability credentials of the Order Scheme, and as such Officers in the Committee Report (CDB.13), addresses the climate, energy and sustainability credentials of the development are set out between paragraphs 7.268 – 7.309 with identified support from the planning and environmental health officers.

-Townscape, Design & Heritage Impact
+Townscape, Design & Heritage

 The LPA Planning Officers were satisfied with the mitigations and enhancements identified as part of the Heritage Townscape and Visual Impact Assessment (June 2024) approved under the Planning Permission, alongside the conclusions of the Tall Buildings Assessment supporting the two marker buildings.
 To note paragraph 7.147 of the Officer’s report which states that the marker buildings were “two exceedances limited to two locations at Throwley Way, which otherwise aligns with where taller elements are considered appropriate to set out an STC45, and the Sutton Town Centre Masterplan.”

-In the Officer’s Report (CDXX, paragraphs 7.142 – 7.175), Planning Officers considered that there would be less than substantial harm to any designated heritage asset namely the Town Centre Conservation Area where 216-220 High Street (Plot C) sits which is the only conservation area building within the Order Scheme.
+In the Officer’s Report (CDB.13, paragraphs 7.142 – 7.175), Planning Officers considered that there would be less than substantial harm to any designated heritage asset namely the Town Centre Conservation Area where 216-220 High Street (Plot C) sits which is the only conservation area building within the Order Scheme.
 Planning Officers noted the less than substantial heritage harm having assessed the revised Heritage, Townscape and Visual Impact Assessment (June 2024) submitted by the Applicant in response to Historic England’s comments on the OPA to include an assessment of additional views (Views 11a and 11b).
 The Officer Report states at paragraph 7.174 that: “the less-than-substantial harm to the conservation area is outweighed by the public benefits of the proposed development including, but not limited to, improved public realm across the site, the delivery of private and affordable housing on tenures that meet established housing need, and the creation of active frontage to Throwley Way, Marshalls Road and Elm Grove.”

-Biodiversity and Greening
+Landscaping, Biodiversity and Greening

-The Order Scheme achieves an Urban Greening Factor score of 0.4, which is delivered through planting across the development namely within the public realm and on roofs.
+The Order Scheme achieves a comprehensive landscaping strategy providing for public open space and public realm together with private and private communal amenity space.
+The Urban Greening Factor score is 0.4, which is delivered through planting across the development namely within the public realm and on roofs.
 Against LBS’ own Green Space Factor, the Order Scheme achieves a score of +0.26 in excess of the minimum +0.2 requirement required by Sutton Local Plan Policy 33.
-The Scheme would increase delivery of biodiversity on the site by 36% in accordance with London Plan Policy G6 and LBS Local Plan Policy 26.
-Conditions 14 and 63 have been imposed to secure the biodiversity and greening details of the Order Scheme to include management and monitoring plans for later LPA approval.
+The Scheme would increase delivery of biodiversity on the site by 36% in accordance with London Plan Policy G6 and LBS Local Plan Policy 26 and in excess of the statutory 10% requirement.
+Conditions 16 and 65 have been imposed to secure the biodiversity and greening details of the Order Scheme to include management and monitoring plans for later LPA approval.

 Residential Amenity

 The Order Scheme would not result in significant losses of daylight and sunlight to neighbouring properties when assessed against BRE recommendations.
+Rights of light is not a planning matter and was not considered in the determination of the Outline Permission.